wlh18/html-css-1/README.md

     <summary>CSS</summary>

 * Student can describe what CSS is
-* Student can use CSS selectors (element, id, class) to style elements (?)
+* Student can use CSS selectors (element, id, class) to style elements (new)
-* Student can use CSS pseudo-classes to style elements (?)
+* Student can use CSS pseudo-classes to style elements (new)
-* Student can can use group, descendant, child, and sibling combinators to style elements (?)
+* Student can can use group, descendant, child, and sibling combinators to style elements (new)
-* Student can use the font, color, and background-color properties (?)
+* Student can use the font, color, and background-color properties (new)
 * Student can bring in and use a new font in a project
 * Student can use text-align property
 * Student can use background property to specify colors or images used for backgrounds
-* Student can describe the box-model (?)
+* Student can describe the box-model (new)
-* Student can explain box-sizing: border-box (?)
+* Student can explain box-sizing: border-box (new)
 * Student can use height, width, margin, padding, and box-sizing properties
-* Student can describe the difference between px, %, vh/vw, em, and rem (?)
+* Student can describe the difference between px, %, vh/vw, em, and rem (new)
 * Student can use the float property
 * Student can use and describe a reset file
-* Student can understand and utilize a mockup (?)
+* Student can understand and utilize a mockup (new)
-* Student can visualize HTML/CSS in terms of boxes/containers (?)
+* Student can visualize HTML/CSS in terms of boxes/containers (new)

 </details>